Batista-Chemistry-Lab/heatIGPS/README.md

 the notebook reproduces the secondary structure persistency analysis as described in the article (Figure 3,D).

+- DPCN
+minimal code to reproduce the DPCN analysis

+- TEMP_COEFF
+Raw data and instructions to reproduce the temperature coefficients analysis in figure 4a,b

 ### Molecular Dynamics trajectories can be accessed at the following [link](https://drive.google.com/drive/folders/12WVo_dA5RvSZW2rvhB1rd8CxVz3Cb-CA?usp=sharing)